Cancers from Camp Lejeune Water

 Non-Hodgkin’s Lymphoma

-Non-Hodgkin’s lymphoma is cancer that starts in the lymph nodes and lymphatic tissue, which are part of the body’s immune system.
-With this form of cancer, white blood cells called lymphocytes can grow and form tumors throughout the body.
+Non-Hodgkin’s lymphoma is cancer that starts in the lymph nodes and lymphatic tissue, part of the body’s immune system.

 There are many types of non-Hodgkin’s lymphoma, including: